Shreyansh-awasthi/batch-gradient-descent-from-scratch/README.md

 # batch-gradient-descent-from-scratch
 # 📉 Gradient Descent from Scratch

-> Understanding what happens **inside** Linear Regression — from sklearn's black box to building it with pure NumPy.
+> Understanding what happens **inside** Linear Regression — from sklearn's black box to building it with pure Numpy.

 ---